Brian Cox – Por Que Precisamos Dos Exploradores

 describe the mechanics of supernova explosions,

-descrever a mecânica das explosões de supernovas;
+descrever a mecânica das explosões de supernovas,

 which eventually told us where